 These are commonly known as handling agencies and their main function is to organize tour arrangements for incoming tourists on behalf of overseas operators.
-When a tour operator himself promotes beach holidays, wildlife holidays, adventure and heritage tours, cultural tours at different places then the role of ground operator become effective.
+When a tour operator himself promotes beach holidays, wildlife holidays, adventure and heritage tours and cultural tours at different places then the role of the ground operator becomes effective.
 It is the ground operator who by handling the incoming travellers at different places makes the tour successful